Givaudan: History

-Givaudan was founded as a perfumery company in 1895 in Lyon, France by Léon and Xavier Givaudan.
+Givaudan was founded as a perfumery company in 1895 in Zurich, Switzerland by Léon and Xavier Givaudan.
+Through businesses that were later incorporated into the group, its broader historical roots have been traced to the perfumery activities of Antoine Chiris in Grasse in 1768.
+Another branch of the group’s history derives from the American fragrance and flavour house Dodge & Olcott, established in 1796 and merged into Givaudan through Fritzsche, Dodge & Olcott in the 1990s.

 In 1898, Givaudan moved to Geneva, Switzerland and constructed a factory in Vernier.
 In 1946, Givaudan opened a perfumery school, which trained a third of the world's creative perfumers.
 In 1948 the company acquired Ersolko SA, which transitioned Givaudan also into the flavor industry.
 In 1963, Givaudan was acquired by Roche and in 1964, Roche acquired one of Givaudan's competitors, Roure.
 Roure was founded in Grasse, France during 1820.
 In 1937 Roure created the first designer perfume: Shocking for Schiaparelli.
 Givaudan's original United States fragrance headquarters, in Teaneck, New Jersey, was built in 1972 from a design by Der Scutt, architect of the Trump Tower.
 The company later moved to East Hanover, New Jersey.

 Givaudan-Roure

 In 1991 Givaudan and Roure were merged to form Givaudan-Roure.
 Also in 1991, the company bought Fritzsche, Dodge and Olcott.
 In 1997 Givaudan-Roure acquired another flavor company, Tastemaker, based in Cincinnati, Ohio.
 The merger made Givaudan the largest flavor company in the world.
 In 2000 Givaudan-Roure was spun off by Roche as Givaudan and listed on the Swiss Stock Exchange (Code GIVN.VX) where it is part of the SMI, SLI and SPI.